suncoast-devs/handbook/lessons/react-hooks-use-effect/lecture.md

 # Append the item

-Once we have the item we can build a new list of todos with that one appended.
+Once we have the item, we can build a new list of todos with that one appended.

 ```js
 const newTodo = response.data